rtwhitfield84/python_cli_menu/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

-### Prerequisites

-Make sure you have python, cowsay and fortune installed
+Make sure you have python 3, cowsay and fortune installed

 ```
 brew install pyenv